The Double Lives of Chinese Foreign Correspondents

-Peter* was one of the few correspondents dispatched by a market-oriented rather than a directly state-financed media organization in China.
+Peter was one of the few correspondents dispatched by a market-oriented rather than a directly state-financed media organization in China.
+To protect people’s identities, all names in this piece (other than the author’s) are pseudonyms.
 His publisher ran a financial news portal and several economics magazines, and had sent Peter to cover the European economy.
 On his desk sat a photo of Alistair Cooke, the legendary BBC correspondent whose radio series Letter From America was broadcast for 58 years.
 For Peter, Cooke captured the essence of the foreign correspondent: someone who intimately knows the society he covers but always retains an outsider’s view.

 Media outlets identified with more liberal positions have been under increasing political pressure in China.

 Peter, then in his late 20s, was politically liberal and had a universalistic view of journalistic professionalism that had been developed under the tutelage of professors at a top journalism school in China.
 He was critical of the Chinese government’s authoritarianism and believed that the media’s role is to inform readers through in-depth, unbiased reporting.
 He was neither expected to be nor interested in being “China’s voice.”
 But he had little opportunity for what he most wanted to do: investigative reporting.
 He did a few in-depth stories that were recognized in the profession for their quality, including a piece on the reasons for a Chinese company’s failure to build a road in Poland and another on a price-fixing case against Chinese vitamin makers in a U.S. court.
 He spent a month researching the Poland story, which was also published in English and received a prize in Britain.
 But that experience was exceptional.
 Usually, there was no time, money, or room for such stories.